OrchardLANL/DPFEHM.jl/README.md

 ## Description

-DPFEHM is a [Julia](http://julialang.org/) module that includes differentiable numerical models for fluid flows in the Earth's subsurface.
-Currently it supports single phase flow and limited two-phase flow via the Richards equation.
+DPFEHM is a [Julia](http://julialang.org/) module that includes differentiable numerical models with a focus on fluid flow and transport in the Earth's subsurface.
+Currently it supports the groundwater flow equations (single phase flow), Richards equation (air/water), the advection-dispersion equation, and the 2d wave equation.

 ## Basic Usage